rmhsawyer/Vision_Arm_Project/README.md

 python_vision -- Python API linked with main.cpp used in test.py

 Dobot_Control -- Collect Data using API and send data to test.py using Soket

+# How to run

+In oder to run the whole project you have to install the below environment:

+Python3

+Opencv3

+Qt5

+Cmake

+Intel Realsense Library

+Dobot Magician API

+Socket

+You also need to give USB access when connected to Dobot Magician.
+The project tested on Ubuntu 16.04.

+# Copyright
+Minghe Ren (sawyermh@bu.edu)